joemoose/dungeoneers.d20/docs/spells.md

 	*Nightcrawler’s Boon* creates a sphere of absolute darkness [SUM] x 10 feet in diameter for [DICE] turns.

-	If two animae are used to cast Darkness, and the result of the 2d6 roll is 6, the spell creates a sphere 60 feet wide for 2 turns.
+	If two anima are used to cast Darkness, and the result of the 2d6 roll is 6, the spell creates a sphere 60 feet wide for 2 turns.

 | d66 | Spell | Effect | Recharge |
 | :-: | :-- | :-- | :-- |